isc-projects/kea/doc/sphinx/arm/logging.rst

 To illustrate this, suppose we are using the DHCPv4 server with the root logger ``kea-dhcp4`` logging at the INFO level.
-In order to enable DEBUG verbosity for DHCPv4 packet drops, we must create a configuration entry for the logger called "kea-dhcp4.bad-packets” and specify severity DEBUG for this logger.
-All other configuration parameters may be omitted for this logger if the logger should use the default values specified in the root logger's configuration.
+In order to enable DEBUG verbosity for DHCPv4 packet drops, we must create a configuration entry for the logger with ``"name": "kea-dhcp4.bad-packets”``, ``"severity": "DEBUG"`` and an explicit debug level.
+All other configuration parameters may be omitted for this logger if it should use the default values specified in the root logger's configuration.

+``debuglevel`` is inherited only if ``severity`` is missing as well.
+For predictable results, if ``severity`` is ``"DEBUG"``, these two attributes should always be explicitly specified or omitted together.
+An entry with an explicit ``"DEBUG"`` severity will not inherit ``debuglevel`` from the root logger, and will default to ``0`` if missing, resulting in no debug messages being logged.
+This is a consequence of relying on the log4cplus inheritance mechanism.

 If there are multiple logger specifications in the configuration that might match a particular logger, the specification with the more